-Marketing I (DE)
+Marketing I (DE) 1⁄2 Unit

 Marketing is an in-depth analysis of connecting people to create value (the second component of the core curriculum).
-Students will create and develop brand and marketing strategies for a St. Louis-based small business.
-Students will interview the client and develop empathy for the client's business and professional goals, oftentimes providing the needed language to the organizational mission.
+Students will create and develop brand and marketing strategies.
+Students will seek to understand the client and develop empathy for the client's business and professional goals, oftentimes providing the needed language to the organizational mission.
 Students will develop brands to visually communicate the client's goals.
 Finally, students will learn to communicate with potential customers by accurately positioning the brand in the marketplace.

-Marketing is a semester-long course and may be taken by students in grades 11-12.
+Marketing is a semester-long course and may be taken by students in grades II-I2.
 College credit (3 hours) is earned through Missouri State University.

-Prerequisites: Introduction to Business or Newspaper/Yearbook Students completing the course will be prepared and equipped in the following standards: 1, 2, 4, 5, 6, & 7 to one student per section of Marketing.
-Marketing 2 is a semester-long course and may be taken by students in grades 11-12.
+Prerequisites: Introduction to Business or Newspaper/Yearbook Students completing the course will be prepared and equipped in the following standards: 1, 2, 4, 5, 6, & 7

+Marketing 2

-Marketing 2 Marketing 2 is the management course of the Business and Communications Department.
+Marketing 2 is the management course of the Business and Communications Department.
 The student will work as the client manager for the small business in Marketing.
 The student will provide organization, communication, and presentation preparation.
 Additionally, the student will be responsible for determining the scope of work and coordinating the projects.
-This position is limited
+This position is limited to one student per section of Marketing.